Kreablo/koha-borrowerimport/README.md

 Configuration
 =============

-Create the files /etc/koha/sites/&lt;instance name&gt;/borrowerimport.conf
+Create the files `/etc/koha/sites/&lt;instance name&gt;/borrowerimport.conf`
-and /etc/koha/sites/&lt;instance name&gt;/borrowerimport-instance-map.yaml
+and `/etc/koha/sites/&lt;instance name&gt;/borrowerimport-instance-map.yaml`
 based on the example files.

+It is also possible to watch multiple uploaded files by creating several config files with file name ending with `.conf` in the directory `/etc/koha/sites/&lt;instance name&gt;/borrowerimport.conf.d`.

 Installation
 ============

 Run the script install.sh.

 If borrowerimport.conf  is updated, you will need to restart the service:

     sudo systemctl restart watch-borrower-import